How MIR Works

 Market Pressure Without Accusations

-When history becomes portable, something interesting happens:
+When history becomes portable, something subtle but powerful happens:

 For people who want trust

-For people avoiding trust
+For people avoiding accountability

 The economics shift